Schoemansdal, Limpopo: Zoutpansbergdorp

 Eleven years after Tregardt's departure, a settlement named Oude Dorp was established at Tregardt's earlier camp.
 It was founded by field cornet Jan Valentyn Botha who led a faction of Andries Potgieter's trek, consisting of about 48 families.
 When their wagon train arrived on 2 May 1848 from Andries-Ohrigstad, they immediately constructed an earthen redoubt (or schans) and reed-huts (or scherms).
 Potgieter, who headed the earlier reconnaissance mission over the Limpopo river, arrived subsequently from Ohrigstad where his followers were being decimated by malaria.
 He was of the opinion that the Zoutpansberg was sufficiently distant from British influence to afford the possibility of independence, and chose the location as the capital of his republic.
 The town was henceforth named Zoutpansberg (dorp).

 The settlement had a promising start.
 Portuguese traders opened trading stores and the ivory trade blossomed.
 Rice and wheat croplands, fruit orchards and coffee plantations were established.
 The town also traded in salt, game and ostrich skins, ostrich feathers, animal horns and wood.
-Wood used for trading or construction included yellowwood, Cape teak, tamboti and beech wood.
+Wood used for trading or construction included yellowwood, tamboti and beech wood.

 Potgieter enjoyed independence in this northern outpost and ruled over extensive territory.
 He and his followers opposed the notion of a Volksraad for the Overvaal region, besides any relations with Cape colonial authorities.
-In 1849 the Voortrekker faction led by J. J. Burger that remained in Ohrigstad (and subsequently Lydenburg) engaged in a series of negotiations with the faction headed by Andries Pretorius in Potchefstroom.
+In 1849, the Voortrekker faction led by J. J. Burger that remained in Ohrigstad (and subsequently Lydenburg) engaged in a series of negotiations with the faction headed by Andries Pretorius in Potchefstroom.
 After meetings at Hekpoort, Olifants River and Derdepoort respectively, an Overvaal Volksraad was constituted.
 Potgieter at first refused to accept its authority but relented when faced with an embargo.
 Potgieter rendered no assistance to the Transoranje Voortrekkers when their republic was annexed by Britain in 1848.
 He died at Zoutpansbergdorp in 1852, months after Andries Pretorius negotiated the independence of the Overvaal with British authorities.
 He left his son, cmdt.genl.
 Piet Potgieter, in charge of the town.

 In September 1854 Piet's uncle, field cornet Hermanus Potgieter (Groot Hermaans), was searching for ivory near the Nyl River, an area ruled by chiefs Makapan and Mankopane (also: Mapela or Mapele).
 For reasons imperfectly known, the chiefs decided to massacre them and other unrelated white travellers.
 The act claimed the lives of 28 white settlers, and the Potchefstroom governance authorized a punitive commando under the command of Piet Potgieter and M. W. Pretorius.
 The tribesmen retreated into Makapansgat cave, where they were to suffer heavy casualties.
-One of their snipers however managed to fatally shoot Piet Potgieter.
+One of their snipers, however, managed to fatally shoot Piet Potgieter.
 This was the only Boer casualty of the campaign, but his death brought an end to the Potgieters' hegemony in the north.